Azure-Samples/active-directory-dotnet-graphapi-console/README.md

 This console application is a .Net sample, using the Graph API Client library (Version 1.0) - it demonstrates common Read calls to the Graph API including Getting Users, Groups, Group Membership, Roles, Tenant information, Service Principals, Applications.
-The second part of the sample app demonstrates common Write/Update/Delete options on Users, Groups, and shows how to execute User License Assignement, updating a User's thumbnailPhoto and links.
+The second part of the sample app demonstrates common Write/Update/Delete options on Users, Groups, and shows how to execute User License Assignment, updating a User's thumbnailPhoto and links.

 The sample incorporates using the Active Directory Authentication Library (ADAL) for authentication.
 The first part of the console app is
 Read-only, and uses OAuth Client Credentials to authenticate against the Demo Company.
 The second part has Update operations, and